-In accordance with the process outlined in the Code of Practice this assessment has found that the potential for the proposed work activities at Area 1 to disturb Aboriginal Heritage objects or sensitive landscape features is low although, it cannot be entirely discounted in those portions of adjacent land that have far less disturbances.
+In accordance with the process outlined in the Code of Practice this assessment has found that the potential for the proposed work activities at Area 7 to disturb Aboriginal Heritage objects or sensitive landscape features is low.
 There are no previously recorded AHIMS sites within or in close proximity to the Project Area.
 Although it has been shown in the region that the landform on which the Project Area is located has some potential to contain Aboriginal objects, the level of disturbance reduces the degree of potential of any in situ cultural material or deposits being present.